thenexthub/Codira/docs/OwnershipManifesto.md

 be simultaneously accessed.
-This will interfere with certain common idioms for working with arrays, although some cases (like concurrently modifying different slices of an array) are already quite problematic in Swift.
+This will interfere with certain common idioms for working with arrays, although some cases (like concurrently modifying different slices of an array) are already quite problematic in Codira.
 We believe that we can mitigate the majority of the impact here with targeted improvements to the collection APIs.